ArtifexSoftware/mupdf/docs/reference/javascript/types/PDFAnnotation.rst

 		annotation.setLineEndingStyles("Square", "OpenArrow")

+.. _line-leaders-attribute:

 Line Leaders
 ------------

-In a PDF line annotation, "line leaders" refer to visual elements that can be added to the endpoints of a line annotation to enhance its appearance or meaning.
+In a PDF line leaders refer to two lines at the ends of the line annotation, oriented perpendicular to the line itself.
+These are common in technical drawings when illustrating distances.

 .. image:: /images/leader-lines.png
 		  :alt: Leader lines explained